Why trauma stays in the body

 The part of the nervous system involved in threat response is fast and automatic.

 It does not wait for a rational assessment.
-It detects signals that resemble past danger and responds immediately.
-This is useful in a genuine emergency.
+It detects signals that resemble past danger and responds immediately — useful in a genuine emergency.
 The difficulty is that it cannot always distinguish between a real present threat and a memory, a similar feeling, a familiar tone of voice, or a situation that resembles what happened before.
 When a current situation triggers that resemblance, the body responds as if the original danger is happening now.

-That mismatch between what the mind knows and what the body feels is one of the most disorienting aspects of trauma.
+That mismatch between what the mind knows and what the body feels is among the most disorienting aspects of trauma.

 Survival responses do not vanish on command